 When creating a crowdfunding website, focus on the target audience and develop the design and features specifically for it.
 However, make sure that the interface of the site remains familiar and understandable, otherwise, you will create a sense of discomfort for the visitor, and they will leave your site.
 Here are the basic principles of a good design:

 A list of sections at the top, a traditional menu on the top right or left, a card-style listing, and a clean and minimalistic design.

 - A pleasing color scheme

 A small number of colors that the user will associate with your niche and you through perceptual and direct associations.

 - Mobility / Adaptability

-The design should adjust to the resolution of the visitor’s device so that it does not exceed the screen, and at the same time, the key information is present.
+The design should adjust to the resolution of the visitor’s device so that it fits their screen while keeping key information present.